COME AND JOIN US!!

 THE DAY OF THE DEAD

-Come join Robert Bosnak, PsyA and Jill Fischer, PsyA for an extraordinary dream workshop to be held in Malinalco, Mexico (Sunday, October 29-Friday, Nov.
-3, 2016) when throughout the country, Mexicans engage in one of the most important holiday celebrations: The Day of the Dead (Día de los Muertos).
+Come join Robert Bosnak, PsyA and Jill Fischer, PsyA for an extraordinary dream workshop to be held in Malinalco, Mexico (Monday, October 29-Saturday, Nov.
+3, 2018) when throughout the country, Mexicans engage in one of the most important holiday celebrations: The Day of the Dead (Día de los Muertos).
 Rituals celebrating the deaths of ancestors have been observed for as long as 2,500–3,000 years.
 In most regions of Mexico, November 1 honors children and infants and November 2, deceased adults.
 After several days of preparation, people scatter Marigolds everywhere as they go to cemeteries and build altars and shrines in their homes.
 It is important to be with the souls of the departed.

 Following ancient tradition, we will spend several days working on our dreams in ritual preparation.
 The dreamwork, called Embodied Imagination® is a therapeutic and creative form of working with dreams and memories pioneered by Dutch Jungian psychoanalyst Robert Bosnak.
 Embodied Imagination® is practiced individually and in groups in psychotherapy, medicine, theater, art and creative research.
 This technique has been used as a rehearsal method by the Royal Shakespeare Company in Stratford-upon-Avon and the Bell Shakespeare Company in Sydney.
 Both its simple rules and emphasis on group participation augment the profound experience of this work.